 NATIONAL CALIFORNIA DAY

-For more than a century, Spanish missionaries settle California.
+For more than a century, Spanish missionaries settled in California.
 Manifest Destiny and the Mexican American War would play a pivotal role in making California a U.S. Territory.
 Under the Treaty of Guadalupe Hidalgo, Mexico sold California along with its territories north of the Rio Grande for 15 million dollars.

 Only days before the treaty was signed, gold was found at Sutter’s Mill in the Sierra Nevada Mountains.
 The gold rush of 1849 would set off an era of settlement unlike any a new territory had ever seen.
-Two years later, California became the 31st state.
+On September 9, 1850, two years after the gold rush began, California became the 31st state.